mehta-preyansh/Anger-Management-App-Client/README.md

 - **Setup Instructions**: Details on how to get the project up and running locally.
 - **API Endpoints**: Specifies the server API endpoints being used in the app.
 - **Technologies Used**: Lists the core technologies and tools used in the project.
+- **Future Developments and Plans**: Describes future enhancements and plans for the app.
 - **Contributing**: Basic guidelines on how to contribute to the project.